ForgingAntiquity/forgingantiquity.github.io/conference2019.md

 Vanessa Mawby, George Topalidis, and Penny Blake, 'Theopompus (of Chios?) and his Hieroglyphs: Constantine Simonides and 19th century Egyptology'

-Rachel Yuen-Collingridge,'Forgery as an act of creative decolonisation: Constantine Simonides between Thucydides and Zoroaster'
+Rachel Yuen-Collingridge, 'Forgery as an act of creative decolonisation: Constantine Simonides between Thucydides and Zoroaster'